Wine52 Free Case

 Hessische Bergstrasse is the smallest of the 13 wine regions of Germany, accounting for under 1% of total production, and very few of these wines are seen outside Germany.
 This area is a great tourist venue, close to the famous city of Heidelberg, and is actually very favourable for grape production, due to its high levels of sunshine, and warmer climate - however there are less than 500 ha of vines.

 It is situated south of Frankfurt, to the west of the Rhine and the main Rhine wine regions.
-The majority of the wine is white, from the Riesling grape, with some reds from the Spatburgunder.
+The majority of the wine is Riesling, with some reds from Spatburgunder.

 Mittelrhein

 This is another very small wine region, whose wines are rarely seen outside their native area.
-It’s a narrow area of around 100km long, and lies between the famous Mosel valley and the Rheingau, running between Bonn, and the Rhine town of Bingen.
-Yet again, the best wines are grown on steep slopes of schist, slate and gravel, facing the south, but winemaking here is in the doldrums, and production is decreasing.
+It’s a narrow area of around 100km long, and lies between the famous Mosel valley and the Rheingau.
+The best wines are grown on steep slopes of schist, slate and gravel, facing the south, but winemaking here is in the doldrums, and production is decreasing.

-The majority of the wines are white, from the Riesling and the Muller Thurgau, with some red from the Spatburgunder, although the more northernly location makes the wines tend towards the light, and almost thin side in terms of style.
+The majority of the wines are white, from Riesling and Muller Thurgau, with some red Spatburgunder, although the more northernly location makes the wines tend towards the light, and almost thin side in terms of style.

 Mosel